elangojerry/egen-be-challenge/README.md

 Used to delete all data in alerts collection

 # /egen-be-challenge/metric/set/base-weight
-Used to set base weight in app-configs collection.
+Used to set base weight in app-configs collection<br/>
 {
    "configName":"baseWeight",
    "value":"120"